music-suite/music-suite/docs/src/User-Guide.md

 ### Interval names

-Interval names are overloaded in a manner similar to pitches, and are consequently referred to as *interval literals*.
-The corresponding class is called @[IsInterval].

 Here and elsewhere in Music Suite, the convention is to follow standard theoretical notation, so *minor* and *diminished* intervals are written in lower-case, while *major* and *perfect* intervals are written in upper-case.
-Unfortunately, Haskell does not support overloaded upper-case values, so we have to adopt an underscore prefix:

 ```haskell
 (</>) :: (Semigroup a, HasParts a, HasSubpart p, p ~ Part a) => a -> a -> a